theswedishdev/nightbot-docs/docs/commands/command-ftoc.md

-# Fahrenheit to celsius
+# Fahrenheit to Celsius
-A utility command to convert from fahrenheit to celsius.
+A utility command to convert from Fahrenheit to Celsius.

 ## Usage
-`!ctof <temperature in fahrenheit>`
+`!ctof <temperature in Fahrenheit>`

 ### Example
 `!ftoc 77`